hundredrabbits/thebook/north_pacific_logbook.md

 I did not sleep much last night, but I feel okay, food and coffee did wonders.
 Devine is napping now, while I'm dressed in my oil skins, awaiting wind.
 When I was outside, I noticed something bobbing on the water's surface, shiny and rounded.
 I thought it was a gum boot.
 I looked away for a second, and it disappeared?
 Either I'm crazy, or the thing decided to sink as I looked away.
 I spotted it again aft of us, with only half of it surfacing this time.
 I grabbed the binoculars to try and make out what it was.
 A seal.
 A northern fur seal, maybe.
 I saw its whiskers, its snout and ears.
 It was checking us out, and it made my day.

 ##### 0730
 I am sitting outside this morning, trying to steer us into each puff of air, but it is too light and the air is too cold; plus a fog bank is approaching.
-I furl the jib, and wait in the companionway for signs announcing the wind's return: ripples in the water, a low wooshing sound.
-The sea bears no folds and is quiet, not a single woosh is heard.
+I furl the jib, and wait in the companionway for signs announcing the wind's return: ripples in the water, a low whooshing sound.
+The sea bears no folds and is quiet, not a single whoosh is heard.

 I am tired.
 I may need a second cup of coffee to help me through the day.
 If I had giant oars I'd go and row Pino along.